alessandro-maccario/poetry-cli-app/README.md

 (Restart your terminal or reload your shell config to ensure pipx is available.)

-### 2. ⚙️ Build your package
+### 3. ⚙️ Build your package

-Inside your project folder, run:
+Inside this project folder, run:

 ```
 poetry build